billdion/billdion/README.md

 <p><em>Space engineering intern at CSA <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30">

+I’m currently working on iOS developpement at home with personal projects.
+See <a href="https://apps.apple.com/ca/app/beacon-transmitter/id1576066266">my app</a> on the App Store! 🔭

 <!--
 **billdion/billdion** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...